1958 Sudanese coup d'état

-The 1958 Sudanese coup d'état was a bloodless military coup which took place in Sudan on 17 November 1958.
+The 1958 Sudanese coup d'etat was a bloodless military coup which took place in Sudan on 17 November 1958.

 The coup was effectively a self-coup, orchestrated by Prime Minister Abdallah Khalil (in office since 1956), against the civilian government formed following the 1958 parliamentary election.
 The government was a coalition between Khalil's National Umma Party (NUP) and the People's Democratic Party (PDP).
 Khalil simultaneously served as Minister of Defence in the government.
-The United States and Great Britain were aware of the plot.
+The United States and the United Kingdom were aware of the plot.

 The coup occurred on the day parliament was to convene.
 Khalil, himself a retired army general, planned the coup in conjunction with leading NUP members and the army's two senior generals, Ibrahim Abboud and Ahmad Abd al-Wahab, who became leaders of the new military regime.
 Khalil was not allowed to participate in the new government and was retired on a pension.